397days/gpt3-code-finetuner/README.md

 ### Running the Code

-The code can be run as
+The code can be run as detailed below.
+It includes uploading the dataset, creating the fine-t